 Since the Sui Dynasty (589 — 619), when ancient Chine stepped into another unified, glorious era, the construction of gardens has flourished as well.

-Imperial and literati gardens developed extensively, as representatives of their owners' authority, wealth, ambition, achievement, as well as aesthetic taste and philosophical conception.
+Imperial and literati gardens developed extensively as representatives of their owners' authority, wealth, ambition, achievement, aesthetic taste, and philosophical conception.

-Therefore, more well-designed architectures were added to gardens, and most existing classical gardens belong to this type.
+Therefore, more well-designed architecture were added to gardens, and most existing classical gardens belong to this type.